British Rail Class 230: Great Western Railway

 In February 2022, Great Western Railway announced plans to test fast-charge battery technology on the Greenford branch line.
 As it is a low priority to be electrified, the only realistic alternative option is to replace diesel powered rolling stock with battery powered rolling stock.
 The test will see the existing units replaced by Class 230 battery-electric multiple unit trains produced by Vivarail, with the company's Fast Charge equipment installed.
 This will entail the installation of a conductor rail that becomes live only when a train is above it.
 This is then used to charge the lithium-ion batteries on the train, a process that would take about ten minutes.
 It was announced in February 2023 that GWR had purchased the relevant assets from the administrators of Vivarail, and taken over the employment of nine Vivarail staff, to allow this trial to proceed.

 In August 2025, one of GWR's Class 230 units, 230001, broke the record for the longest railway journey on a single battery charge.
 The journey, a 200-mile return from Reading via Paddington and Oxford, broke the previous record of 139 miles held by Stadler Deutschland from 2021.
+Unit 230 001 began passenger operations on the Greenford branch line for the first time on 31 January 2026, and is used for passenger services on Saturdays, alongside the 165 DMUs.